By Karissa Collins on | No Comments

-Practice makes perfect.
+With self-portraits, practice makes perfect.
 If you don't get it right the first time, readjust and try again.
-The memories made from self-portraits are worth the trial and error.
+The memories you will make from self-portraits will be worth the trial and error.

 I have been married for 10 years (in July) and am the mom to six amazing little blessings ages 7, 5, 4, 3, 1 and 3 months.
 I am a God-fearing, home-schooling, photography obsessed mom who makes...yes makes...her children take pictures everyday.
 I started my photography journey exactly two years ago and it has been such a great learning experience and start up business.
 It can get hard balancing being a mom, teacher, wife, disciple and photographer but the benefits outweigh the stresses.
 I specialize in family photography and newborns but enjoy weddings and engagement photography as well.